betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

 my view is that that may be going too far, but I appreciate the spirit of anticipating that one may also make mistakes writing assertions.

 ### Summary

-The point I wanted to make here is not that defensive programming is good (it unambiguously is), but what made people think about it in the first place: All of these techniques ultimately came about because of unpleasant walks around the block coming to terms with the fact that we make mistakes and apparently can't seem to stop ourselves from making mistakes.
+The point I wanted to make here is not that defensive programming is good (though it unambiguously is), but what made people think about it in the first place: all of these techniques ultimately came about because of unpleasant walks around the block coming to terms with the fact that we make mistakes and apparently can't seem to stop ourselves from making mistakes.